 The small town of Duntroon has an attractive stone church, which at the time of my visit was having its grass mowed by a sheep.
 It also has the Vanished World Centre, with displays about the geology of the area, but this was closed when I passed through.

 State Highway 83 continues directly to the coast, but I took the more scenic route to Oamaru.
-A southward turn near Duntroon leads through undulating farmland past some unique rock formations known as Elephant Rocks.
-I've written a separate page about these elephant-like monoliths - see links at the bottom of this page.
+A southward turn near Duntroon leads through undulating farmland past some unique elephant-like rock formations known as Elephant Rocks, which I've written about on a separate page.

 The drive down (or up) the Waitaki Valley can easily be done in a morning or afternoon, including detours.
 If you've got your own transport and time to explore, I can recommend it as a worthy addition to any tour of places less visited in New Zealand.